miércoles, 29 de junio de 2011

 What!
 Do you see me indifferent now?

-What a fleeting notion of love you drive
+What a fleeting notion of love you wield—

-And you pretend that I think you suffered
+And you expect me to believe you suffered

-If at the end of the scandal you made
+If at the end of the scandal you created

 Where is the infinite admiration

-that in the end you will keep nothing.
+in the end, you will be left with nothing.

 miércoles, 4 de mayo de 2011